 Q: Why can we not remember our previous incarnations?

-Advanced spirits see this as a blessing, as we corporeal humans cannot remember any of our past misdeeds, the depth of our past vices, thus the scale of the debts we owe, and what is owed to us (Kardec, Gospel Ch V #11).
+Advanced spirits see this as a blessing, as we corporeal humans cannot remember any of our past misdeeds, the depth of our past vices, thus the scale of the debts we owe, and what is owed to us (GatS Ch V #11).
 This frees us to live with a fresh start, without worrying about previous lifetimes, allowing us to improve ourselves with more ease.
 It is a blank slate that levels the playing field, so we can see things from different perspectives without feeling burdened by our past, allowing us to assume different roles which help us repay our moral debts to each other over time without worrying about their immensity as a whole.

 Q: What happens if we fail in our earthly trials?